UchidaMizuki/navigatr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-navigatr provides a navigation menu that allows easy data processing for each menu item.
+navigatr provides a navigation menu to enable pipe-friendly data processing for hierarchical data structures.
+By activating the menu items, you can perform operations on each item while maintaining the overall structure in attributes.

 Only two functions, `new_menu()` and `activate()`, are the core functions of this package.
 Their roles are as follows,

 -   `new_menu()` builds a new navigation menu that users can use with `activate()` (for developers)